zacaryfettig/Terraform-Templates/Document Converter Azure Function/readme.md

 # Word to PDF converter Azure Function - Build Out In Progress
-Template objective is to create Function App Resources through Terraform and deploy a PDF converter .Net core Application.
+Creation of Function App Resources through Terraform and hosting a PDF converter .Net core Application on top of the function.
 Github actions used to deploy Infanstructure and Application through the touch of a button in Github.

 ## Dot Net PDF Converter Application Description
 Converts Microsoft Word Documents to PDF Files.
 Application is written in .Net core with an HTTPTrigger.
 Syncfusion Nugget package is used to convert Word Document to PDF.
 Sync Fusion is widly used by companys like Apple, IMB, and Visa to integrate productivity features into their hosted web applications.
 Microsoft OpenApi is the UI  currently responsible for the front end of the application for uploading the Word document and downloading the PDF file.
 Plan on creating a more customized UI in future versions of the APP.